jig-san/GreenLab-2019/README.md

 9. Upon completion of the experiment ,run the ```csv_merge.py``` script present in the Profiler_Output folder.
 Ensure the path is        modified to the output folder in the script.
 This script is used to merge the different outputs into two csv files - Joules    csv and cpu usage csv.<br/>
    <pre>                         python2.7 csv_merge.py                                      </pre>
 10. The data filtering and analysis scripts are placed in the R_scripts folder.
 The raw output csv files are kept in the profiler_output directory.
 The processed datasets were not used as csv files so they have not been placed in the github.
+11. The plots are present in the Plot_visualization folder in the repository.